 - Insurance Costs

 The average cost of car insurance in the U.S. jumped approximately 3% to $919 per year, according to a recent analysis from the Insurance Research Council.
 And while some of the increase is due to higher premiums, most of the increase can be explained by higher claims costs.
 The average loss per insured vehicle rose to $2,772 in 2015, up from $2,731 in 2014.
 The analysis also found that drivers are paying more for things like comprehensive and collision coverage, which are priced based on the number of years you drive.
 So, the longer you own your car, the more you’ll pay.
+Before you set out to buy a car, get in touch with a professional insurance agent who can give you a better idea of possible premium costs for your car.
+Dave Raml – State Farm Insurance Agent or other similar agents in your area could provide all the help you need when dealing with the details of auto insurance.

 - Consider the Safety and Fuel Economy